stelar-labs/astro-format-rs/README.md

 # Rust Astro Format

-Astro Format is a library for efficiently encoding and decoding sets of bytes in Astro Format.
+Astro Format is a library for efficiently encoding and decoding a set of bytes into a single buffer format.

-## Features

-- encode a set of bytes into a single buffer format
-- decode a set of bytes from a single buffer format

 ## API